Devblaise/Creation-of-internet-entries-with-MCP-Server/README.md

 ### With Docker (alternative)

-Docker avoids OS/Windows compatibility issues that can occur with uv.

 - **Linux:** You only need the Docker Engine (`sudo apt install docker.io` or similar) — no Desktop app required.
 - **Windows:** Install [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/) — uses WSL 2 or Hyper-V.